On second eigenvalues of closed hyperbolic surfaces for large genus: Uniform lower bounds for first positive Neumann eigenvalues

-Take $\eta$ to be the shortest geodesic arc with two ends on $\alpha$, and then cut $P$ along with the three perpendiculars we get four congruent right angled pentagons.
+Take $\eta$ to be the shortest geodesic arc with two ends on $\alpha$, and then cut $P$ along the three perpendiculars we get four congruent right-angled pentagons.
 A direct computation (see \eg \cite[Formula $2.3.4$ on Page $454$]{buser2010geometry}) shows that

 implying that